How to Find YouTubers to Play Your Indie Game

 Type the game name into YouTube search.
 Email everyone who fits, top to bottom.

-Top results are usually 500k+ channels.
-If the genre fit is strong, send anyway and treat any reply as upside — most go through agencies.
+Top results are usually 500k+ channels that mostly run through agencies.
+If the genre fit is strong, send anyway.
 The middle and bottom of the results are where 5k–250k creators live, and that’s where the bulk of your replies will come from.

 Real example: searching “A Game About Feeding A Black Hole” surfaces around 60 unique channels with 1k+ views once you keep scrolling.
 The first screen is just the tip.

 The catch: YouTube search isn’t built for this.
-No filter by subs, no sort by upload date, no slice by region.
+There’s no filter by subs, no sort by upload date, no way to slice by region.
 The algorithm decides what you see, and it’s optimizing for engagement, not for your outreach list.
 You’ll miss channels just because the algorithm didn’t surface them.

 Step 3: Validate every channel before adding it